Lucchese crime family: The iron fists of Amuso and Casso

 The planned executions went as high as acting boss D'Arco.
 Furious over the failed hit on Chiodo, Amuso set up D'Arco to be killed at a Manhattan hotel.
 However, this hit also came undone after D'Arco saw a man hide a gun in his shirt, then slip it into the bathroom.
-Recognizing this as a classic setup for a hit, D'Arco fled for his life and turned himself over to the authorities to spare him and his family from Amuso and Casso and their increasingly erratic demands.
+Recognizing this as a classic setup for a hit, D'Arco fled for his life and turned himself over to the authorities to spare himself and his family from Amuso and Casso and their increasingly erratic demands.
 He was the first boss of a New York crime family, acting or otherwise, to become an informant.

-Casso had reportedly conspired with reputed consigliere Frank Lastorino and Brooklyn faction leaders George Zappola, George Conte, Frank "Bones" Papagni and Frank Gioia Jr. into murdering Steven "Stevie" Crea, Amuso's acting underboss of the Bronx, as well as Gambino crime family acting boss John "Junior" Gotti, son of the imprisoned John Gotti, along with members of the Genovese crime family once again.
-But due to massive indictments, none of the plots were committed.
+Casso had reportedly conspired with reputed consigliere Frank Lastorino and Brooklyn faction leaders George Zappola, Frank Gioia Jr. into murdering Steven "Stevie" Crea, Amuso's acting underboss of The Bronx, as well as Gambino crime family acting boss John "Junior" Gotti, son of the imprisoned John Gotti, along with members of the Genovese crime family once again.
+But, due to massive indictments, none of the plots were committed.

 Law enforcement eventually caught up with the two fugitives.
-On July 29, 1991, the FBI captured Amuso in Scranton, Pennsylvania, and on January 19, 1993 the FBI captured Casso in Mount Olive, New Jersey.
+On July 29, 1991, the FBI captured Amuso in Scranton, Pennsylvania, and on January 19, 1993, the FBI captured Casso in Mount Olive, New Jersey.
 Amuso steadfastly refused all offers from the government to make a deal and become a government witness.
 He was convicted on all charges in 1992 and sentenced to life in prison.
 Believing that Casso had tipped off the FBI in hopes of taking over the family, Amuso removed Casso as underboss and declared him an outcast.
-Facing the prospect of spending the rest of his life in prison, Casso agreed to a deal on March 1, 1994 and started revealing family secrets.
+Facing the prospect of spending the rest of his life in prison, Casso agreed to a deal on March 1, 1994, and started revealing family secrets.

 One of the biggest secrets was that two New York Police Department detectives, Louis Eppolito and Stephen Caracappa, had been on Casso's payroll.
 For years, Eppolito and Caracappa had provided Casso with sensitive police information; Casso had even used them on hits.
 Casso related how Eppolito and Caracappa, on Christmas Day 1986, murdered an innocent Brooklyn man who had the same name as a suspected government informant.
 Casso told the government that in 1992 Lucchese hit men tried to kill the sister of another suspected informant, violating the alleged Mafia "rule" barring violence against family members.

-Casso was thrown out of the witness protection program in 1998 after prosecutors alleged numerous infractions, in 1997, including bribing guards, assaulting other inmates and making "false statements" about Sammy "the Bull" Gravano and D'Arco.
+Casso was thrown out of the witness protection program in 1998 after prosecutors alleged numerous infractions in 1997, including bribing guards, assaulting other inmates, and making "false statements" about Sammy "the Bull" Gravano and D'Arco.
 Casso's attorney tried to get Judge Frederic Block to overrule federal prosecutors in July 1998, but Block refused to do so.
 Shortly afterward, Judge Block sentenced Casso to 455 years in prison without possibility of parole—the maximum sentence permitted under sentencing guidelines.
 On December 15, 2020 Casso died in prison from complications related to previous health issues and COVID-19.